swiss-ai-center/a-guide-to-mlops/docs/index.md

       planet: moon
       body: |
         A step-by-step path from a notebook experiment to a reproducible, monitored, continuously-improved ML system.
-You will use the same tools used in production:
+You will use the same tools as in production:
         DVC, Git, GitHub Actions, CML, Docker, BentoML, Fluent Bit, Evidently AI, and Label Studio.
       actions:
         - type: primary